Raven Rock State Park (The Overlook, Great Hikes, and More Things to Do!)

 Visiting Raven Rock State Park Today

 Raven Rock was a prominent landmark for boaters during the Cape Fear River’s heyday as a ferry route.
-However, damage to dams and locks from devastating hurricane in 1859 and the rise of railroads took industrial attention away from here.
+However, damage to dams and locks from a devastating hurricane in 1859 and the rise of railroads took industrial attention away from there.

-Its rise as a recreation spot eventually led to the public interest in preservation and in 1969, the North Carolina General Assembly established Raven Rock State Park.
+Its rise as a recreation spot eventually led to public interest in preservation, and in 1969, the North Carolina General Assembly established Raven Rock State Park in North Carolina.
 The original 400 acres have grown to today’s 4,684, with plenty of room for all to explore.

-Weekdays are best to come and enjoy the park, as weekends tend to get very busy.
-Each weekend, Raven Rock is among the first we’ll see the NC State Parks social media pages (Twitter, for example) include in its list of parks that are full by mid-morning.
+Weekdays are best for coming and enjoying the park, as weekends tend to get very busy.
+Each weekend, Raven Rock is among the first.
+By mid-morning, we’ll see the NC State Park’s social media pages (Twitter, for example) included in its list of full parks.

 That’s why I suggest you plan accordingly when you decide to visit.